Blog Details

 The below list highlights the biggest disadvantages of brass fittings:

-Brass has a greater coefficient of thermal expansion than some materials.Brasses extend and contract significantly more than some materials in response to changes in temperature.
-Although extension and contraction are the source of little trouble in most uses, they are potentially important considerations when large ranges of temperature might be experienced or where the connecting part will be subject to significant changes in temperature.
-All such situations demand proper installation with extra special care given to thermal expansion joints so that leakage or even other problems may not emerge.
-Additionally, brass is not recommended for use above 400° F temperature.
+Although extension and contraction are the source of little trouble in most uses, they are potentially important considerations when large ranges of temperature might be experienced or where the connecting part will be subject to significant changes in temperature in plumbing systems.

 This is corrosion that specifically attacks brass fittings with acidic content in water.
 It particularly targets the zinc particles within the brass alloy for its removal, thereby leaving it porous and, hence, weak in structure.
 The results of this type of deterioration are a leak and lowered flow and, consequently, the collapse of the fitting.
 A way in which dezincification is avoided is with brass fittings that contain additives to combat this type of corrosion degradation.
 The water supply grade will also need to be compatible with brass.